aanthoonyy/ACME1-BC-fullStackApp/readme.md

 ## Project summary

-Create website for Bloom Collective
+Development and automation of Bloom Collective

 ### One-sentence description of the project